go95/playdimplomacy_database/README.md

 Mignot, J. F. (2016).
 Strategic Behavior in Road Cycling Competitions.
 In The Economics of Professional Road Cycling (pp. 207-231).
 Springer International Publishing.

+Selten, R. (1991).
+Properties of a measure of predictive success.
+Mathematical Social Sciences, 21(2), 153-167.

 Sharp, R. (1978).
 The Game of Diplomacy.
 A. Barker. (http://www.diplomacy-archive.com/god.htm)

-Varian, H. R. (1982).
-The nonparametric approach to demand analysis.
-Econometrica: Journal of the Econometric Society, 945-973.

 Walker, M., & Wooders, J. (2001).
 Minimax play at Wimbledon.
 The American Economic Review, 91(5), 1521-1538.